dst/line-server/README.md

 4. Run a test client:
 $ nc localhost 10497

+## Implementation details ##
+The server processes a specified file during start and creates an index as binary file with offsets to each line of the original file.
+The index size is 8 bytes x line count.
+Then it starts handling clients in parallel using a thread pool.
+One thread is used to serve one client.
+Getting a line is done in 2 steps and requires 2 disk read for short lines (finding a line in an index and reading a line from the file).
+For bigger lines an operating system must make multiple reads.

 ## Assumptions ##
 * Maximum line length is <= 2GB (Integer.MAX_VALUE)